momentohq/public-dev-docs/docs/topics/patterns/token_id_webhook.md

 }
 ```

-5. Finally, below has sample code for generating the disposable token and publishing user messages on a Topic.
+5. Finally, below has sample code for generating the token and publishing user messages on a topic.
 In a real-world,
 these would ideally live in separate micro-services.

 ```typescript